 Mercer Museum | Doylestown, Pennsylvania

-Site work included pedestrian and vehicular access, drop-off, and expanded bus and car parking facilities, and sustainable storm water management includes a green roof, pervious paving, and a rain garden.
+Site work included pedestrian and vehicular access, drop-off, and expanded bus & car parking , and sustainable stormwater management like a green roof, pervious paving, and a rain garden.

 - "Changing Skyline: Mercer Museum Adds Space with a Well-Crafted Concrete Addition" by Inga Saffron.
 The Philadelphia Inquirer, 24 June 2011.